 With parking in a garage just across the causeway from the port, this spot is among the closest you’ll find.
 The garage is located in downtown Miami and only minutes away from the ships.

-During our search we found prices of $8.99 per day, but with taxes and fees, the prices ends up being around $11.20 per day for a week cruise.
+During our search we found prices of $9.99 per day (including the cost for both the day you arrive and the day you leave), but with taxes and fees, the prices ends up being around $12.00 per day for a week cruise.
 That’s about 50% the cost of parking at the cruise terminal.
 In addition, the parking lot website says they have a shuttle service to get you back and forth from PortMiami.

 - Distance: 1.5 miles | 850 NE 2nd Ave